sebamglobant/findCelebrity/README.md

 After those validations and we have only one ID, we have to validate this ID in the matrix and verify if is the celebrity.

 ## How to make it work
-This project is a JAVA solution and is build with gradle, so if you want to run it you can execute the following command in the root of the project.
+This project is a JAVA solution and is build with gradle.
+So if you want to run it, you can execute the following command at the root project's folder.

     ./gradlew run

 ## testCases.txt file
-If you want to add some extra cases you can add it in the testCases.txt file, following this convention of the file:
+If you want to add some extra cases, you can add it in the testCases.txt file following this convention of the file:

 ````
 3 /* Number of test cases in this file*/